Going Public Through a Reverse Merger Transaction

 Reverse mergers are attractive for several reasons.
 The private company gains admission to a stock market and access to cash inside the shell which it can use to grow the business.
 And the process is less complicated and less expensive than floating via an IPO.
 There’s no need to hire an investment bank to underwrite and issue shares nor is there a long due diligence process or the complex administrative and regulatory filing procedures.

-Floating via a reverse merger can also be quicker than a traditional IPO, but that will depend on how quickly terms can be agreed with the owners of the shell company.
+Floating via a reverse takeover can also be quicker than a traditional IPO, but that will depend on how quickly terms can be agreed with the owners of the shell company.

 In a reverse merger, the private company’s shareholders purchase enough shares of the public company to seize control and merge the two entities.
 Once the merger is complete, the shell company no longer exists.